aws-samples/duomfa-with-amazon-cognito/README.md

 ![Duo App Screenshot](img/duo-app.png?raw=true "Duo Application")

 ###### Create AWS resources
-Create AWS resaources by running the CLI command below, replace ikey, skey and akey with the correct values from previous steps.
-Note that creating these resources might incur cost in your account.
+Create AWS resaources by running the CLI command below, replace ikey, skey and akey with the correct values from previous steps. **bold**Note that creating these resources might incur cost in your account.**bold**
 This command will create Cognito resources, lambda functions that will be used to drive custom authentication flow and it will also create a secret in secrets manager to store Duo keys
 ```sh
 $ aws cloudformation create-stack --stack-name duomfa-cognito --template-body file://aws/UserPoolTemplate.yaml --capabilities CAPABILITY_AUTO_EXPAND CAPABILITY_IAM CAPABILITY_NAMED_IAM --parameters ParameterKey=DUOIntegrationKey,ParameterValue=ikey ParameterKey=DUOSecretKey,ParameterValue=skey ParameterKey=DUOAKey,ParameterValue=akey